A Nationally Accredited Health Department Since 2017

 Arrow Pointed Down

-Decrease Maternal Death Risk
+Decrease Maternal Death Rate in

 Baby scale